 That sounds simple.
 In practice, picking the right IoT data logger for a farm is where most people lose money.
 Industrial-grade loggers do not survive agricultural conditions.
 Consumer-grade IoT devices do not talk to the sensors you actually need.
 And the specs that look similar on paper (“cellular, solar-powered, 8 inputs”) hide differences that show up in month three, in the field, at 3 am.

 This guide is for people who have decided they need to monitor something on a farm and want to pick hardware that will still be working in five years.
-We will cover what makes a logger “agricultural” rather than industrial or consumer, the core specs that actually matter, how to choose between cellular and LoRaWAN, when to use a data logger versus a controller, and the price ranges you should expect.
+We will cover what makes a logger “agricultural” rather than industrial or consumer, the core specs that actually matter, your connectivity options, when to use a data logger versus a controller, and what drives the cost of a deployment.

 What Makes a Data Logger “Agricultural”